CleverNamesTaken/PivotLab/Conops.md

 It is also vulnerable to CVE-2025-32433 on port 2222.
 CVE-2025-32433 is an unauthenticated RCE against the SSH server for Erlang/OTP.

-Both vulnerabilities are hosted in a docker container through Vulhub.
+Both vulnerabilities are hosted in a docker container through Vulhub, so landing in the docker container might not be all that fun for you.
+Feel free to ssh in as root with the key on the kali machine at `/home/kali/.ssh/id_rsa`.

 #### Windows exploitation